glynthomas/b2/README.md

 - clear up & clean old or redundant files

-finally, a version controlled responsive web app will be maintained here together with any brennan b2 system updates
+web app will be maintained here together with any improved, tested brennan b2 system updates

-web app versions can be downloaded from brennan.co.uk, however future development has been halted
+versions can be downloaded from brennan.co.uk, however future development has been halted

 * new official experimental UI is being developed by brennan ... https://github.com/geometryzen/brennan-app